FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/✈️Aerodynamics/Chapter2 Fundamental Principles and Equations/1-8 Fundamental Principles.md

 and the momentum equations for a viscous flow is called ***Navier - Stokes Equations***

 ## 2.6 Application of the momentum equations
-Note that the important basic equations are arranged into the note [[📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/✈️Aerodynamics/♎Important Conclusions and Lists/Basic Aerodynamic Equations]]
+Note that the important basic equations are arranged into the note [[📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/✈️Aerodynamics/♎Important Conclusions and Lists/Basic Aerodynamic Equations|Important Conclusions and Lists/Basic Aerodynamic Equations]]

 at a tunnel experiment of NACA, the lift and drag characteristics of airfoil shapes are carried out in a specially designed wind tunnel where the wing models spanned the entire test section.